ShuwenTan-PO/shuwentan-po.github.io/content/publication/Zhang2020/index.md

 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-- Z. Zhang
+- Zhang Z.
 - L. J. Pratt
 - J. Wang
 - F. Wang
-- admin
+- S. Tan

 # # Author notes (optional)